exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 See the section on "derived stats" for how combat works.

-#### Setting limits
+#### Setting Limits

-Everything is now based around traits; each trait has a value, positive or negative.
+Everything is now based around traits; each trait has a value, positive or negative, and a type, regular or temporary.
 At character creation, decide on the total number of assigned traits, a cap for each trait's max value, and how many negative traits (which 'buy' positives at a 1 for 1 basis) are allowed.
 Standard would be 5 starting trait points, max of 3 in any one trait, and 0 negative traits.
 I tend to use 10 starting trait points, max of 5 in any one trait, and up to 5 negative points (giving me a net of 15 positive trait points).

 **There Are No Classes**